What is the timeline for an adoption from Haiti?

 Are families permitted to adopt more than one child or sibling groups?

 Sibling groups of all ages and number of children are available in Haiti.
-Unrelated children may also be adopted on a case by case basis.

 Why do families abandon their children?